 Settle back and wait for the train to leave.
 Keep your ticket handy, in case the conductor wants to see it.

 The train ride from Venezia Mestre to Venezia Santa Lucia takes only 10 to 12 minutes.

-Later, when you return to Mestre from Venice's Santa Lucia Station, remember to stamp your ticket!
+Later, when you return to Mestre from Venice's Santa Lucia Station, remember to validate your ticket!